 Linear regression example

-We start by illustrating how TMB can be used to fit a simple linear model and how to handle parameters subject to constraints, which is particularly relevant for HMM models.
+We start by illustrating how TMB can be used to fit a simple linear model and how to handle parameters subject to constraints, which is particularly relevant for HMMs.
 A more comprehensive tutorial on how to use TMB can be found at https://kaskr.github.io/adcomp/ book/Tutorial.html.

 Let x and y be datasets of size n, then the negative log-likelihood corresponding to a simple linear model is given by